Skip to content

 The last_known_state field can store either:

-The structure is determined by the agent-generated extraction_schema for each task.
-This allows flexible monitoring of single items (product releases) or collections (upcoming events, price changes across products, etc.).
+The structure is determined by the monitoring agent for each task, allowing flexible monitoring of single items (product releases) or collections (upcoming events, price changes across products, etc.).

 Comparison Algorithm